Tips for cleaning house while sick so you can get back to normal faster.

 Once the illness has gone away, don’t forget to wash the sheets, comforters, pillows, pillowcases and any throw blankets that were used.

-The BEST thing you can do is trying to avoid the illness altogether, and that is done by frequent hand washing for all family members.
+The BEST thing you can do is trying to avoid the illness altogether, and that is done by frequent hand washing and sanitizing for all family members.
 A good tip for handwashing is to wash hands for 30 seconds and remember to wash past the wrist area.